ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 ```````````````````
 .. versionadded:: 2.3

-The ``passwordstore`` lookup enables ansible to retrieve, create or update passwords from
+The ``passwordstore`` lookup enables Ansible to retrieve, create or update passwords from
 the passwordstore.org ``pass`` utility.
 It also retrieves YAML style keys stored as multilines
-in the passwordfile
+in the passwordfile.

 Examples
 --------